Star of Bethlehem: Heliacal rising

-Other writers highly suggest that the star was a comet.
-Halley's Comet was visible in 12 BC and another object, possibly a comet or nova, was seen by Chinese and Korean stargazers in about 5 BC.
-This object was observed for over seventy days, possibly with no movement recorded.
-Ancient writers described comets as "hanging over" specific cities, just as the Star of Bethlehem was said to have "stood over" the "place" where Jesus was (the town of Bethlehem).
-However, this is generally thought unlikely as in ancient times comets were generally seen as bad omens.
-The comet explanation has been recently promoted by Colin Nicholl.
-His theory involves a hypothetical comet which could have appeared in 6 BC.

 Supernova

 Physicist Frank Tipler has proposed that the star of Bethlehem was a supernova or hypernova occurring in the nearby Andromeda Galaxy.
 Although it is difficult to detect a supernova remnant in another galaxy, or obtain an accurate date of when it occurred, supernova remnants have been detected in Andromeda.

 Another theory is the more likely supernova of February 23 4 BC, which is speculated to be PSR 1913+16 or the Hulse-Taylor Pulsar.
 It is said to have appeared in the constellation of Aquila, near the intersection of the winter colure and the equator of date.
 The nova was "recorded in China, Korea, and Palestine" (probably meaning the Biblical account).

 A nova or comet was recorded in China in 4 BC.
-"In the reign of Ai-ti, in the third year of the Chien-p'ing period.
-In the third month, day chi-yu, there was a rising po at Hoku" (Han Shu, The History of the Former Han Dynasty).
+"In the reign of Emperor Ai, in the third year of the Jianping period.
+In the third month, day jiyou, there was a rising bo at Hegu" (Book of Han, chapter 11).
 The date is equivalent to April 24, 4 BC.
 This identifies the date when it was first observed in China.
 It was also recorded in Korea: "In the fifty-fourth year of Hyokkose Wang, in the spring, second month, day chi-yu, a po-hsing appeared at Hoku" (Samguk Sagi, The Historical Record of the Three Kingdoms).
 The Korean text may have been corrupted because Ho (1962) points out that "the chi-yu day did not fall in the second month that year but on the first month" (February 23) and on the third month (April 24).
 The original must have read "day chi-yu, first month" (February 23) or "day chi-yu, third month" (April 24).
 The latter would coincide with the date in the Chinese records although professor Ho suggests the date was "probably February 23, 4 BC."